earlSt1/vtt-compendium-folders/README.md

 - As of v2.0.8 you can now create folders in compendiums that have folders already in them.
 Next to the search bar there is a button to Create Folder at Root, and next to each rendered folder there is a similar Create Subfolder button to what you will see in the core application.
 - If you dont have any folders in the current compendium, you wont be able to make use of this functionality.
 To fix this you can export an empty folder into the compendium, then the folder create buttons will appear.

+#### Frequently Asked Questions
+**"My compendiums are showing a lot of `#[CF_tempEntity]` things and no folders.
+What gives?"** - This can be caused by multiple things:
+- Make sure you are on the latest version of Compendium Folders (even if you freshly installed it)
+- Make sure Compendium Folders is enabled
+- If youre still experiencing issues, try using the new "Validate/Fix my Compendium" feature in the module settings.

 #### Future
 - ~~Fix search bar not repopulating when you view a compendium entry~~ Now in 2.0.2!
 - ~~Merge-by-name tickbox on Import process~~ Now in 2.0.7!